-Except for the accounts receivable from Evergrande Group, we have no other significant concentrations of credit risk with respect to our customers and related parties and available-for-sale debt securities.
+We have no significant concentrations of credit risk with respect to our customers and related parties and available-for-sale debt securities.
 We assess the credit quality of, and set credit limits on our customers by taking into account their financial position, the availability of guarantees from third parties, their credit history and other factors such as current market conditions.

-Inflation Rish
+Inflation Risk

 In recent years, inflation has not had a material impact on our operating results.
-According to the National Bureau of Statistics of China, the change in the Consumer Price Index in China was 2.5%, 0.9% and 2.0% in 2020, 2021 and 2022, respectively.
+According to the National Bureau of Statistics of China, the change in the Consumer Price Index in China was 0.9%, 2.0% and 0.2% in 2021, 2022 and 2023, respectively.
 Although we have not been materially affected by inflation in the past, we can provide no assurance that we will not be affected in the future by higher rates of inflation in China.
 We do not anticipate being exposed to material risks due to changes in market interest rates.
 However, our future interest income may fall short of expectations due to changes in market interest rates.